-When you call to make the reservation, the agent asks if you want to purchase rental insurance that will cover any damages that may happen while you are renting the car.
+Your trip to California is going to be the highlight of the year.
+You’ll spend time on some of the most beautiful beaches in the world, you’ll tour Hollywood and hopefully you’ll run into a celebrity.
+Your flight is booked and all you need to do is reserve your rental car.
+When you call to make the reservation, the agent asks if you want to purchase rental car insurance that will cover any damages that may happen while you’re renting the car.
 You wonder if buying the rental company’s insurance is necessary.
 Does your regular auto insurance cover rentals?
 Is there any other way to get coverage?

 What is Rental Car Insurance?

-Alternative #1: Your Existing Auto Insurance
+Alternative 1: Your Existing Auto Insurance

-Alternative #2: Rental Coverage Using Your Credit Card
+Alternative 2: Rental Coverage Using Your Credit Card

-Alternative #3: A Rental Insurance Policy
+Alternative 3: A Rental Car Insurance Policy

 The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+This content is offered for educational purposes only.
+It does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+The definitions, terms and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.